jhyun95/amr_pangenome/README.md

 # amr_pangenome
 Pan-genome construction/analysis tools centered around PATRIC and antimicrobial resistance.

 The findjunction module uses precompiled TwoPaco binary.
-If you use this module, please cite:
+If you use this module, please additionally cite:

     'Ilia Minkin, Son Pham, and Paul Medvedev "TwoPaCo: An efficient algorithm to build the compacted de Bruijn graph from many complete genomes"